binjr/binjr/README.md

 These bundles contain all the dependencies required to run the app, including a copy of the Java runtime specially crafted to only include the required components and save disk space.
-They are less than 60 MB in size and there is one for each of the supported platform: Windows, Linux and macOS.
+They are only ~75 MiB in size and there is one for each of the supported platform: Windows, Linux and macOS.

 Simply download the one for your system, unpack it and run `binjr` to start!